 GREPOW believes that every medical device provider must comply with the safety certificate guidelines to provide users with safety and comfort.
 This is a problem because the current limited understanding of lithium battery technology and the risk of liability for lithium battery technology may pose greater risks to related equipment.
 Medical device developers need to fully understand and adopt the characteristics of lithium batteries in product design to minimize risk and exposure.

-For example, developers who must use rectangular lithium polymer batteries to install into their medical devices may experience the inconsistent performance, expansion rates, and reliability issues after the use of Li-Po batteries.
-We have the knowledge of designing batteries to maintain good performance under these adverse conditions.
-The expansion rate and reliability issues after use.
-We have the knowledge of designing batteries to maintain good performance under these adverse conditions.
-The expansion rate and reliability issues after use.
-We have the knowledge of designing batteries to maintain good performance under these adverse conditions.
+For example, developers who must use rectangular lithium polymer batteries to install into their medical devices may experience inconsistent performance, expansion rates, and reliability issues after the use of Li-Po batteries.
+We have the knowledge to design cells to maintain good performance under these adverse conditions, reduce post-use expansion and improve reliability.

 Medical device manufacturers should purchase certified lithium batteries

 Medical grade batteries In order to comply with all medical certificates, lithium batteries must be produced by UL-certified factories.
 From chemical production to battery assembly and final testing, lithium battery production must be performed in a UL-certified facility.

 Any medical device manufacturer should not purchase lithium batteries from a factory that is not UL listed because they will not receive FDA approval.
 Therefore, to serve our customers, GREPOW has taken all necessary steps to obtain UL certification for our manufacturing plants.